Skip to Content

 Noah Suto, a Slippery Rock University senior management major from Parker (Allegheny-Clarion Valley HS), was named an SRU Outstanding Student Academic Leader.
 These awards recognize students from each of SRU's five colleges based on their outstanding leadership within an academic department or college.
 Suto is president of the Society for Human Resource Management Chapter at SRU, a member of the College of Business Student Advisory Board, and a member of the SRU Green Fund Advisory Board, where he contributed to student-focused initiatives, curriculum development and sustainability efforts.

-Slippery Rock University of Pennsylvania’s logo
+Slippery Rock University’s logo

 Achievement (Other) - Apr 9